shreyasl10/Dotfiles/Readme.md

 # My Dotfiles
-This desktop is heavily inspired and created on Archcraft[I'm an inline-style link](archcraft-os.github.io).
+This desktop is heavily inspired and created on Archcraft [archcraft-os.github.io].
 Its a great minimal arch based distro with a gorgeous desktop.
 I have tried to keep it as minimal and bloat free as possible.

 ## Steps to get my Desktop: